RizeLabs/encifher-docs/docs/tutorials/deploy-first-contract.md

 sidebar_position: 2
 ---

-# Deploy first confidential contract
+# Deploy First Confidential Contract

-In this tutorial we will deploy a very simple voting contract where user can vote on proposal just by saying yes/no. And once the voting ends we will check does the proposal has enough yes (greater than an threshold number).
+In this tutorial we will deploy a very simple voting contract where user can vote on proposal just by saying true/false.
+And once the voting ends we will check does the proposal has enough yes (greater than an threshold number).
 If it has the proposal wins.
 Here with FHE we are able to enable this voting in a privacy friendly manner where no on knows who votes what !!
 Isn't that crazy ⚡

 During this tutorial we will mostly focusing on how can you use encrypted types onchain, Instead of focusing on the actual logic Since we know you are already smart enough to do that!